 But Denver metro has more!
 Here’s a rundown of new hotels that opened in 2018 and 2019.

 In April 2018 in RiNo (River North Art District) neighborhood, The Ramble Hotel Denver introduced an independently owned hotel with 50 guestrooms, featuring an outdoor courtyard and lobby bar, Death & Co.
 Denver.
 The latter is an outpost of a decade only New York City bar of the same name.
 Although I have not stayed here yet, I’ve spent some time at Death & Co.
 Denver, and it is always packed.
 Parking is an issue here (and it’s on the edge of a neighborhood with some challenges).
 The best plan is to opt for valet parking, Uber or Lyft down, or use Denver’s public transit options.

 Another independent hotel, the Source Hotel + Market Hall, opened in September 2018.
 This collection of independent retail, and restaurants, with 100 hotel rooms in the heart of Denver’s River North Art District billed as a “Lifestyle Hotel and Artisan Market Hall.”
 Again, this is a newly developed area with limited street parking, but there is a parking structure next to the hotel.

-With an address near Coors Field, the Hilton Garden Inn Union Station will reuse the historic Denver Hose Company No. 1 building, one of the city’s oldest and most unique landmarks.
+With an address near Coors Field, the Hilton Garden Inn Union Station reuses the historic Denver Hose Company No. 1 building, one of the city’s oldest and most unique landmarks.
 This hotel debuted in 2019.

 Staybridge Suites Denver Downtown Hotel is an extended stay option in the Tremont Place Complex of downtown.
 Opened in June 2018, this hotel is another budget-friendly option to include complimentary breakfast.

 Another Cherry Creek hotel opened in October 2018 with yet another rooftop pool, the Jacquard Denver Cherry Creek.
 This Denver metro hotels offers 201 rooms and suites ranging from 400 to 585 square feet.
 Get in touch with nature and soak in the sun with its panoramic views of the Rocky Mountains from its rooftop bar and pool.